ArtPoon/slides/markdown/mimm4750g-selection.md

 # Counting methods

-* Suzuki and Gojobori described a non-parametric "counting" method to measure selection
+* [Suzuki and Gojobori (1999)](https://academic.oup.com/mbe/article/16/10/1315/2925367) described a non-parametric "counting" method to measure selection.
   * Reconstruct what substitutions occured on each branch by parsimony or maximum likelihood.
   * Use a binomial test to identify sites with significantly more NS substitutions than expected.
 * **All three types of methods basically give you the same results if you have enough data.**

 ---